 Clients can contact their Guide Dog staff member in their local area, or phone 1800 804 805 if urgent assistance is required.

-We understand some Clients may be experiencing difficulties obtaining food and grocery items and accessing some other essential services (eg. medical, tradespeople).
+We have had feedback that some Clients may be experiencing difficulties obtaining food and grocery items.

 Travel in taxis and ride share services with Guide Dogs:

 Guide Dog Handlers are being asked to sit in the backseat of their ride to meet social distancing requirements.
 For more information head here.

 Other relevant supports

 Both Coles and Woolworths supermarkets have assistance available for the elderly, people in self isolation and those with a disability.